dj-urg/data-mirroring-dash-application/README.md

 ## Live Demo

 The Data Mirroring application is currently deployed on Heroku.
-You can access the live demo [here](https://data-mirroring-b65b623911e5.herokuapp.com/).
+You can access the live demo [here](https://data-mirroring-b65b623911e5.herokuapp.com/) (deactivated).

 ## Getting Started